Georgia Housing Market Report

 Market Overview

-The Georgia housing market shows resilience, with the median sale price reaching $420,227 based on the 53 ZIP codes tracked below.
-This figure reflects a slight decline of 0.6% from the previous period, indicating a stabilization in home values after a period of volatility.
-The median days on market (DOM) for homes sold in this timeframe was 66 days, a modest decrease of 0.9%, suggesting that homes are still moving relatively quickly despite the slight dip in prices.
-Demand remains robust, albeit tempered by a significant reduction in new listings, which totaled 591—a staggering 56.5% drop compared to earlier months.
-This decline in new listings has contributed to a total inventory of 6,426 homes available for sale, underscoring the competitive nature of the market.
+The Georgia housing market shows resilience, with the median sale price reaching $420,227 based on the 46 ZIP codes tracked below.
+This figure reflects a slight decline of 0.6% compared to the previous period, indicating a stabilization in pricing after a turbulent few months.
+The median days on market (DOM) for homes sold stands at 66 days, a marginal decrease of 0.9%, suggesting that properties are selling at a relatively consistent pace.
+However, the number of new listings has seen a significant drop, with just 591 new properties entering the market, a staggering 56.5% decrease.
+This decline in new inventory could be a contributing factor to the slight uptick in the median sale price, as demand continues to outstrip supply in many areas.

 Key metrics at a glance